AndreasChristensen89/resto-booking-system/README.md

     ![Footer - mobile](/static/images/readme-pictures/footer-mobile.JPG)

 ### Future features to implement
+* I wanted to have a feature which generated buttons with available times for the date that users put in.
+I was able to generate the buttons, but not to have them work with forms.

 ## Testing
 ### Django testing
 All applications have been tested using TestCase.
 Forms, models, views, and additional functions have all been tested.
 * TestCase
-    * When testing the current database was not able to create testing databases, and I had to comment it out and un-comment the other database using sqlite3.
+    * When testing the current database was not able to create testing databases, and I had to comment it out and un-comment the other database using sqlite3 in settings.py
 * Applications
     * Contact
         * Test_views - two tests, both pass.
 One for code 200 and one for email sent.